kragen/derctuo/globoflexia.md

 - phenolic resin;
 - various kinds of solvent-based plastic cements such as PVC dissolved in acetone, if the solvent doesn't attack the balloons or fibers;
+- constant-tack adhesives like those used in scotch tape;
-- clay, whether simply allowed to dry or later fired;
+- wet clay, whether simply allowed to dry or later fired;
 - tar, though probably using a solvent rather than heat;
 - paraffin or other waxes, if the balloons can handle their melting temperatures;
+- spray foam;
 - other adhesives;
 - some mix of the above.

 For the fiber reinforcement, instead of paper, you could use:

+- nothing;
 - heavily perforated paper;
 - paper towels;
 - cotton cloth, whether light like cotton tulle or heavy like canvas,